vanruc/todoApp/README.md

 ### Configure Wildfly datasource to support MySQL

-It is easier to start Skyve Application with H2 Database, it does not require any extra of configurations.
-However in this tutorial I want to place you on the real world of Enterprise Application Development by using MySQL Database.
+It is easier to start your Skyve Application with H2 Database, it does not require any extra configurations.
+However, in this tutorial I want to place you on the real world of Enterprise Application Development by using MySQL Database.

-You can check if MySQL installed on your system, if not you can go to [MySQL Download](https://dev.mysql.com/downloads/mysql/) choose right version for your system, and install MySQL on your system.
+You can check if MySQL installed on your system, if not you can go to [MySQL Download](https://dev.mysql.com/downloads/mysql/), choose the right version for your system, and install MySQL on your system.

-You may also need a SQL Client to working with your data, [MySQL Workbench](https://www.mysql.com/products/workbench/) is perfect for it, however you may use any tools which you familiar with.
+You may also need a SQL Client to work with your data, [MySQL Workbench](https://www.mysql.com/products/workbench/) is perfect for it, however you may use any tools which you are familiar with.

-Once MySQL is ready on your system, let configure WildFly datasource to support MySQL Engine.
+Once MySQL is ready on your system, let us configure WildFly datasource to support MySQL Engine.

 1. Download MySQL JDBC Driver
 Visit [MySQL Connector JDBC page](https://dev.mysql.com/downloads/connector/j/)

-At this moment - when we introduce this Tutorial.
-JDBC 8 connector is not supported yet.
-So we will go with the previous General Available version.
+At this moment, JDBC 8 connector is not supported.
+So we will go with the previous Generally Available (GA) release.

 ![](doc_img_src/jdbc%20previouse%20GA%20version.png)

-Select Platform Independent for Operating System
+Select the Operating System that you are creating your toDoApp on
 ![](doc_img_src/previouse%20ga%20jdbc%20download.png)

-Download suitable version for your operating system.
-I am using Windows Operating System, so I go to download **Platform Independent (Architecture Independent), ZIP Archive**
+Download a suitable version for your Operating System.
+In this tutorial I am using Windows Operating System, so I go to download **Platform Independent (Architecture Independent), ZIP Archive**

-2. Deploy MySQl JDBC Driver.
+2. Deploy MySQL JDBC Driver.
 Navigate to the directory ***$WILDFLYHOME/modules/system/layers/base/com***
 ***($WILDFLYHOME - Is the Root Folder, which you selected when you install WildFly Server - For example: D:\JavaPrograms\EclipseWorkSpace\wildfly-16.0.0.Final)***

 3. Create mysql/main directory

-4. Navigate to main directory and copy MySQL JDBC driver's jar there
+4. Navigate to the main directory you just created and copy MySQL JDBC driver's jar there
 ![](doc_img_src/mysql%20connector%20j%20main.png)

 5. Create a module.xml file with the content below: